Montana Hot Spot Lending Program

 The State Library recommends cataloging hot spots in libraries’ online catalogs so they may circulate like books or other circulating collections.

 Hot spots for Montana Shared Catalog member libraries will come pre-cataloged with a 14-day lending period.
 The hot spots are holdable and do not renew.

-After the one-year contract ends, libraries may choose to continue the service or not.
+The State Library intends to pay for all hot spot data costs until September 30, 2021.
+After that date, libraries may choose to continue the service or not.
 The State Library will transfer the data plan contract to any libraries that wish to continue the service.